Alex-PK/gtkrs-tutorials/src/chapter_02/objects.md

 ### Styling Buttons

-Widgets within GTK can be styled so that they stand out from other widgets in the UI.
-Buttons in particularl support two style classes: destructive-action, and suggested-action.
+Widgets in GTK can be styled so that they stand out from other widgets in the UI.
+Buttons in particular support two style classes: destructive-action, and suggested-action.
 If you have a critical button that needs to stand out in the UI, you can set them like so:

 ```rust